 Think of stubbing your toe, standing on something sharp – it hurts!
 This is no different for your dog.
 When we go for a walk and the sun is out we protect our feet with sandals, flip-flops or shoes as second nature, yet when we’re taking our dog we clip on the leash and go on our way, without a thought for their poor feet!

 Pavements, especially tar-coated asphalts get unbearably hot in the summer (hot enough to fry an egg sometimes) and when we consider this it seems barbaric to walk our dog on them.
-If a dogs pad does become burnt this will show in different ways to other injuries such as lacerations or infections and sometimes can remain invisible to the eye.
+If a dog’s pad does become burnt this will show in different ways to other injuries such as lacerations or infections and sometimes can remain invisible to the eye.
 It’s also very important to consider this if you are walking a new puppy that has very tender paw pads.
 Remember if you take your dog to the beach for an outing – that hot sand can burn too!

 So, how do you know if your dog’s pads are burnt?